Bachelor of Health Sciences (BHSc)

 Four-year entry-level program (BHSc)

 The curriculum for each program is comprised of four years of full-time study with each year including core, interdisciplinary, discipline-specific, health professional and basic science classes.
 Clinical practica are included in each year of study requiring a full-time commitment in the May-June time period.

 Fourth-year BHSc students must meet the School's clinical skills maintenance requirements and complete the "Record of Clinical Practise for Year 4" each term, until the 4th-year classwork is completed.
 Contact us for full details.

 BHSc degree completion program

 This program requires five full credits (30 credit hours) of university study.
 It is available only to students who have successfully completed the Dalhousie diploma portion of the BHSc degree program in the professional discipline for which you are applying.

-For the professions of Diagnostic Medical Ultrasound, and Respiratory Therapy
+For the professions of Diagnostic Medical Ultrasound Technology, and Respiratory Therapy

 You are eligible to write the certification/registry exam upon successful completion of Year 3, when all requirements for a diploma exit have been met.
 You are eligible even if you choose not to exit with a diploma.
 Students should check with faculty concerning examination dates.

-Following degree completion, students in Diagnostic Medical Ultrasound may be eligible to write certification /registry exams in the specialized areas of cardiac and vascular sonography.
+Following degree completion, students in Diagnostic Medical Ultrasound Technology may be eligible to write certification /registry exams in the specialized areas of cardiac and vascular sonography.

 For the professions of Nuclear Medicine Technology and Radiological Technology